dougeby/IntuneDocs/InTuneDocs/Understand/frequently-asked-questions-for-microsoft-intune.md

     -   **Can Intune detect whether a device is jailbroken?**

         Yes, for some operating systems.
-For information on how to manage jailbroken devices, see[Manage device compliance policies](/intune/deploy-use/Manage-device-compliance-policies-for-Microsoft-Intune.md).
+For information on how to manage jailbroken devices, see [Create a device compliance policy](/intune/deploy-use/create-a-device-compliance-policy-in-microsoft-intune.md).

     -   **Can I selectively wipe corporate data from a device?**

         Yes.
-For information about selective wipe see [Help protect your data with remote wipe, remote lock, or passcode reset](../Topic/DeployUse/Help-protect-your-data-with-remote-wipe,-remote-lock,-or-passcode-reset-using-Microsoft-Intune.md).
+For information about selective wipe see [Help protect your data with remote wipe, remote lock, or passcode reset](/intune/deploy-use/use-remote-lock-and-passcode-reset-in-microsoft-intune.md).

     -   **Is there a way to block certain websites on the mobile device browser through Intune?**

         Not on the native browser of any platform.
-However, you can allow or block URLs when you have deployed the [!INCLUDE[wit_nextref](../Token/wit_nextref_md.md)] managed web browser on iOS and Android devices.
-For more information see [Manage Internet access using managed browser policies](../Topic/DeployUse/Manage-Internet-access-using-managed-browser-policies-with-Microsoft-Intune.md) .
+However, you can allow or block URLs when you have deployed the Intune managed web browser on iOS and Android devices.
+For more information see [Manage Internet access using managed browser policies](/intune/Deploy-Use/Manage-Internet-access-using-managed-browser-policies-with-Microsoft-Intune.md).

     -   **Can we restrict a user from uninstalling an app?**

         Generally, no. However, on a supervised iOS device you can prevent a user from uninstalling an app that was distributed using the Apple Configurator.
-For information about using supervised mode in Intune, see [Manage access to apps using configuration policies - deleted](../Topic/DeployUse/Manage-access-to-apps-using-Microsoft-Intune-configuration-policies---deleted.md).

     -   **Is there a way to manage mobile data usage?**

-        Not directly, but you can ensure that Wi-Fi is the preferred method for connecting by pushing Wi-Fi profiles to the devices, as described in [Help users connect to company networks using Wi-Fi profiles](../Topic/DeployUse/Help-users-connect-to-company-networks-using-Wi-Fi-profiles-with-Microsoft-Intune.md).
+        Not directly, but you can ensure that Wi-Fi is the preferred method for connecting by pushing Wi-Fi profiles to the devices, as described in [Help users connect to company networks using Wi-Fi profiles](/intune/Deploy-Use/wi-fi-connections-in-microsoft-intune.md).
 Also, some platforms (for example,  iOS and Android KNOX) enable the ability to control settings such as voice and data roaming.

     -   **Is there a way to prevent a user from unenrolling a device?
 What if it’s a company-owned device?**